Who’s The Commodity Now?

 It’s pretty easy to see how labour unions achieved such status in society, not to mention a vast body of employment law protecting both employees, but also employers from capitalism’s worst tendencies.

-Just to be clear, I cialis on line canada buy into the obvious creation of much higher living standards and wealth across society that the free enterprise system has delivered.
+Just to be clear, I buy into the obvious creation of much higher living standards and wealth across society that the free enterprise system has delivered.
 I’m also globalist, let’s trade freely and raise our own and everyone else’s living standards at the same time.
 Just the same: It’s hard to see how you can aspire to build a really great corporate enterprise when you treat your employees like a number (with apologies to Bob Seger).
-Why would you expect anyone to give what is a safe way to order levitra their best effort to a company when the company treats them as a unit cost?
+Why would you expect anyone to give their best effort to a company when the company treats them as a unit cost?

 More recently of us – myself certainly – have been very worried that the digital revolution would make this imbalance a whole lot worse with very many of the manual labour jobs, relied upon by so many, eliminated by laptops and robots.

-But at least for the time being, and in my viagra cost with prescription industry for the foreseeable future, the shoe is suddenly on the other foot.
+But at least for the time being, and in my industry for the foreseeable future, the shoe is suddenly on the other foot.
 There aren’t enough qualified people available to do very many jobs, from straight up manual labour to the most highly paid professional positions.
 Suddenly, it seems, it’s the employees with the power to set terms.
-And you could argue that they are responding with the same kind of short sighted immediate self-interest that they used levitra online kaufen mastercard to be the brunt of.
+And you could argue that they are responding with the same kind of short sighted immediate self-interest that they used to be the brunt of.
 Give me what I want, now, I’ll worry about the longer term when the longer term comes.

 In other words, after very many decades of resenting being treated like a commodity, I see many people – younger mostly, but of all ages – defining their professional existence in exactly those terms, auctioning themselves off to the highest bidder, while the getting is good.
 How much are you offering right now?
 Sold.